matthieugomez/EconPDEs.jl/docs/src/solver.md

    2 1.12e+01 1.21e-02
    3 2.33e+03 8.01e-05
    4 3.50e+08 3.45e-12
-Converged after 4 iterations (4ms): residual 3.45e-12 ≤ tolerance 1.49e-08
+Converged after 4 time steps (4ms)
 ```

-`TimeStep` is the current `Δ` and `Residual` the norm of the stationary residual.
-A
+`TimeStep` is the current `Δ` and `Residual` the norm of the stationary residual at the
-`rejected` line, e.g.
+accepted step.
+A step is kept even when its residual rises; the next `Δ` then shrinks
+(it grows when the residual falls).
+A `✗` in place of the residual means the inner
+nonlinear solve **failed** at that `Δ`: no step is taken, so there is no residual to
+show, and the step is retried with `Δ/10` — the unusual causes, the model returned `NaN`
+or a singular Jacobian, are flagged in parentheses:

 ```
-   2 1.04e+01 rejected (inner solve did not converge) → Δ/10
+   2 1.04e+01        ✗
 ```

-means the inner solve failed at that `Δ` and the step is being retried with `Δ/10`; the
-reason distinguishes an inner solve that ran out of iterations, a model that returned
-`NaN`, and a singular Jacobian.
-Healthy solves show `Δ` growing geometrically and the
-residual collapsing in the last few iterations.
+Healthy solves show `Δ` growing geometrically and the residual collapsing in the last
+few time steps.

 With `verbose = false` a successful solve prints nothing, and convergence failures are
 still reported with `@warn` (with a hint at the likely cause) — so `pdesolve` can run